robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 # Example: Manuscript with output of DOCX/ ODT format and LATEX/ PDF for submission to different journals.

 Scientific manuscripts have to be submitted in a format defined by the journal or publisher.
 At the moment, DOCX is the most common file format for manuscript submission.
 Some publishers also accept or require LATEX or ODT formats.
 Additional to the general style of the manuscript - organization of sections, fonts, etc. -- the citation style of the journal must also be followed.
 Often, the same manuscript has to be prepared for different journals, e.g. if the manuscript was rejected by a journal and has to be formatted for another one, or if a preprint of the paper is submitted to an archive that requires a distinct document format than the targeted peer-reviewed journal.<br>
 In this example, we want to create a manuscript for a _PLoS_ journal in DOCX and ODT format for WYSIWYG word processors.
-Further, a version in LATEX/ PDF should be produced for PeerJ submission and archiving at the PeerJ preprint server.<br>
+Further, a version in LATEX/ PDF should be produced for PeerJ submission and archiving at the PeerJ preprint server.

 The examples for DOCX/ ODT are kept relatively simple, to show the proof-of-principle and to provide a plain document for the development of own templates.
 Nevertheless, the generated documents should be suitable for submission after little manual editing.
 For specific journals it may be necessary to create more sophisticated templates or to copy/ paste the generic DOCX/ ODT output into the publisher's template.

 ## Development of a DOCX/ ODT template